What priorities are you using in developing the reopening plan?

 Will my child be at a disadvantage if they elect the remote learning option?

 Students will not be at a disadvantage if they select remote learning.
 Students choosing the virtual learning option will have opportunities to participate in live streaming with their peers who are participating in person.
 Students will also be able to meet virtually with their teachers for extra support as needed.

-How will students be able to socially distance in one room?
+How will students be able to socially distance in class?
 How many students will be in each class?
-Will students be 6ft. apart?

 Health and Safety